algorhythmicdev/AlgoWeb/UI_UX_IMPROVEMENT_PLAN.md

 - Migrated the Home, Community, Consulting, and Contact pages to the shared surfaces while trimming duplicate glass shadows from Magnetic cards and section shells so transparent sections stay neutral.
 - Synced the consulting/contact form cards and CTA grids with the refreshed surfaces, keeping background fills only on interactive cards and leaving section canvases fully transparent.

-_Update 2025-10-13:_ The NodeVoyage home hero and timeline now consume the refreshed `.surface-chip` / `.surface-pill` tokens and shared `glass-card` shell—milestone tags, navigation pills, story pillars, and roadmap cards dropped their bespoke RGBA gradients in favour of the centralized glass variables, keeping sections transparent while cards stay consistently translucent across breakpoints.
+_Update 2025-10-13:_ The NodeVoyage home hero and timeline now consume the refreshed `.surface-chip` / `.surface-pill` tokens and shared `os-window` shell—milestone tags, navigation pills, story pillars, and roadmap cards dropped their bespoke RGBA gradients in favour of the centralized glass variables, keeping sections transparent while cards stay consistently translucent across breakpoints.
+_Update 2025-10-15:_ Replaced the legacy `glass-stack` wrappers on the story shell and roadmap preview highlight with the shared `os-window` surface, tuning the local grain variables so the page-level cards keep their frosted depth without duplicating styles.
+_Update 2025-10-16:_ Centralised the high-contrast fallback for `.os-window` in `animations.css` so every hero shell and roadmap highlight can drop bespoke overrides while preserving crisp HC borders.
+_Update 2025-10-17:_ Added high-contrast custom properties to `.os-window` so sections can opt into consistent fallback fills without local overrides, and scrubbed redundant CTA, founders, and partners rules now that the shared surface handles blur removal.
+_Update 2025-10-18:_ Routed the partners meta cards and client roster through the shared `surface-panel` utility and set the home CTA window to publish the new high-contrast tokens so bespoke overrides can stay deleted.
+_Update 2025-10-19:_ Tuned the community metrics, consulting testimonial, and contact hero CTA shells to publish branded high-contrast tokens while deepening their light/dark surface mixes on the shared `.os-window` foundation.

+_Update 2025-10-20:_ Extended the products hero, catalog, and demo preview shells to publish accent-aware `.os-window` tokens, refreshed the embedded frame chrome, and wired high-contrast fallbacks so the page stays legible without bespoke overrides.
+_Update 2025-10-21:_ Reworked the global footer columns and closing rail to publish shared `.os-window` tokens with dedicated high-contrast fallbacks so the site-wide surfaces stay consistent with the refreshed glass palette.
+_Update 2025-10-22:_ Retuned the global navigation shell and dropdown panels to publish shared `.os-window` surface tokens with gradient overlays, dark-mode mixes, and HC fallbacks so the sticky header and mobile menu align with the refreshed glass palette.
+_Update 2025-10-23:_ Migrated toast notifications onto the shared `.os-window` shell with accent-aware glass tokens, tuned grain, and explicit high-contrast fallbacks so ephemeral feedback matches the refreshed surface system.
+_Update 2025-10-24:_ Brought the floating AI companion chat window onto the shared `.os-window` shell, publishing accent-aware glass tokens, high-contrast-safe message bubbles, and surfaced input controls so the assistant matches the refreshed translucent system.

+_Update 2025-10-25:_ Published high-contrast custom properties for the `.surface-chip`, `.surface-pill`, `.surface-field`, and `.surface-panel` utilities, cleared the legacy `.glass` helper, and tuned the founders and partners shells to opt into the new fallbacks so utility surfaces stay legible without local overrides.

+_Update 2025-10-26:_ Rebalanced the home hero pillars, milestone spotlight, and signal readouts on accent-aware `os-window` tokens, moved the milestone navigation controls onto the shared pill/chip utilities, and trimmed bespoke high-contrast overrides now that the centralized fallbacks keep the section accessible.

+_Update 2025-10-27:_ Retuned the community voting feature cards and idea submission panel to publish accent-aware `os-window` tokens with tailored dark-mode mixes and high-contrast fallbacks so interactive surfaces stay legible without bespoke overrides.

+_Update 2025-10-28:_ Reimagined the global loading overlay as a frosted status shell with shared glass tokens, dark-mode gradients, and high-contrast/reduced-motion fallbacks so the entry experience mirrors the refreshed surface system across themes.

 ## Navigation & founder surfaces alignment

 **Status: ✅ Implemented**

 - Rewired the global navigation shell, dropdowns, and contact CTA to the shared glass and button tokens, ensuring sticky and condensed states reuse the translucent palette across light, dark, and high-contrast modes.
-- Migrated the founders spotlight, biographies, and contact chips onto the `glass-card`, `surface-pill`, and `surface-chip` utilities so every card retains transparent section canvases without bespoke RGBA backgrounds.
+- Migrated the founders spotlight, biographies, and contact chips onto the `os-window`, `surface-pill`, and `surface-chip` utilities so every card retains transparent section canvases without bespoke RGBA backgrounds.
 - Updated the contact scheduling button to inherit the shared `.btn` system and documented the roll-out so the improvement plan tracks the navigation/founder parity milestone.

 ## Summary